Everglades Astronomical Society

 Since 1981, the Everglades Astronomical Society (EAS) has been serving our members and the public in all aspects of amateur astronomy.
 If you want to keep up with the space program, learn what's happening at the frontiers of astronomical research, or just appreciate the beauty of the night sky, we can help.

 Monthly meetings are held at the Norris Center at the corner of 8th Street South and 8th Avenue South in Naples, Florida every second Tuesday of the month, September thru June.
 We meet at 7pm.
+Informal meetings are held in July and August at various places determined in advance and annouced via newsletter.
+Upon occasion, we might reschedule meetings during the holiday season to avoid heavy traffic.

-We also host observing sessions at our dark-sky site for all members and invited guests.
+We also host observing sessions at our dark-sky site for all members and invited guests; these are known as "star parties".
 If you're thinking of getting a telescope or binoculars, you can get advice from experienced stargazers.
 To see how fortunate we are to have this site go to the Photo Gallery and see club members' photos and a photo taken from the Space Shuttle of Florida at night.